 Understanding individual health behaviours is made difficult by the interaction of social dynamics and cognitive biases.
 Social psychology sheds important light on how peer pressure may trump individual convictions, especially when it comes to making decisions about one’s health.
 According to the idea of planned behaviour, attitudes, perceived behavioural control, and subjective standards all influence behavioural intentions (Ajzen, 1991).

-People may have favourable opinions about preventative measures (such using masks) during pandemics.
+People may have favourable opinions about preventative measures (such as using masks) during pandemics.
 However, if the subjective standards in their social circles do not accept these behaviours, the chance of partaking in them decreases.
 This disparity was evident during the COVID-19 pandemic, when many people who agreed that preventative measures were important chose not to take them because they feared social rejection (Gollust et al., 2020).

 Additionally, public health activities may be affected by the bystander effect, which states that people are less inclined to assist victims when others are around (Darley and Latane, 1968).
 Because of a dispersion of responsibility, individuals may feel less motivated to take action in the case of infectious illnesses if they believe that others are not taking the required measures.
 This might make public health issues worse during a crisis.